 The health and safety of our residential students is our top priority in Residential Life.
 Residential Life has increased frequency and thoroughness of cleaning (including the thrice-daily cleaning of doorknobs and bathrooms) and the installation of additional alcohol-based hand cleaning stations, and we will continue to closely monitor the situation and our facilities.

-While the Martin Methodist remains open, residential halls will remain open but will observe strict physical distancing protocols.
+While The University of Tennessee Southern remains open, residential halls will remain open but will observe strict physical distancing protocols.

 Residential students will not be allowed to host guests in their residential facilities (including overnight and guests from other residence halls), and are are encouraged to regularly clean their personal space and belongings.
-Any residential student exhibiting symptoms during their stay on campus should alert Residential Life immediately.
+Any residential student exhibiting symptoms during their stay on campus should Covid notification form immediately.

 New Students for 2021-22

-Students applying to live at Martin Methodist for the first time should complete the New Student Application beginning February 1, 2021.
+Students applying to live at The University of Tennessee Southern for the first time should complete the New Student Application beginning February 1, 2021.

 New students must pay a $150 application fee and provide proof of meningitis immunizations.
 These can be completed in the online application or over the phone via 931-363-9819.
 No new students will be allowed to move into residential facilities without receipt of the application fee and proof of meningitis immunizations.

 A list of what to bring is available here.
 New students may want to consider purchasing bedding through our partnership at OCM.
 OCM bedding is guaranteed to fit The University of Tennessee Southern’s beds.